anmolshah80/evento/README.md

 - Create individual event page to view detailed info for the specific event
 - Create `skeleton.tsx` and `skeleton-card.tsx` components to render while the page is loading
 - Create `db.ts` under `lib` folder to use a single instantiation of PrismaClient throughout the entire app
+- Add a `postinstall` lifecycle script to automatically generate `Prisma Client` after installing dependencies
+- Change the database provider from `SQLite` to `Postgres`

 ## Notes